-U.S. Forest Service photograph (unnumbered) taken on August 24, 1951; retake by Charles E. Kay on July 29, 2005 - - Photo No. 5488-29.
+U.S. Forest Service photographs (unnumbered) taken by I.H.
+Johnson on June 25, 1953, and by Al Tait on September 30, 1978; retake by Charles E. Kay on July 29, 2005 - - Photo No. 5488-10.
 Original photographs, negatives, and narrative reports held in the range files on the Cedar City Ranger District, Dixie National Forest, Cedar City, UT.